raghavian/raghavian.github.io/_pages/cv.md

 Skills
 ---
-* Reviewer at high impact journals and conferences such as IEEE Transactions of Medical Image Analysis, Medical Image Analysis, MICCAI, MIDL, NeurIPS
+* Reviewer at high impact journals and conferences such as IEEE Transactions of Medical Image Analysis, Medical Image Analysis, MICCAI, MIDL, NeurIPS, JMLR
 * [Blogger](http://blog.sarvajna.in)

 Publications